AngelaJ34/Amazon-Price-Tracker/README.md

-# Amazon-Price-Tracker
+# Overview
-Amazon Price Tracker is to analyze different data types based on each item inspected
+Amazon Price Trackers purpose is designed to analyze different data types based on each item inspected.

+# Technology tools used
+Python, Json, Pandas, NumPy